About a decade ago, Norwalk, Connecticut, had a fantastic ad campaign.

 If you can’t resist the temptation to shop, you’ll discover an eclectic collection of independent boutiques.
 You’re sure to earn bragging rights for your unique finds.

 This might admittedly be a bit of a yawn for most.

 There is something to be said about the history of the New Haven Railroad.
 It spanned more than 2,000 miles of track and operated through much of the south of New England between 1872 and 1968.

-The SoNo switch tower is more captivating than you might think.
+The SoNo Switch Tower Museum is more captivating than you might think.